Charge gap in SU(3) Yang-Mills-plus-nonlinear-spinor-field theory: Numerical solutions, electric charge and magnetic moment

 A solution of Eqs.~\eqref{1_100}-\eqref{1_130} in the vicinity of the center $x = 0$ can be obtained from the expansion of the functions in a Taylor series:

 Substitution of these expansions in the field equations yields the following values of the expansion coefficients:

 whereas the parameters $\tilde u_1$ and $f_2$ are free.
+The functions $f$ and $v$ are even, while $v$ and $\chi$ are odd with respect to the origin of coordinates; this is seen from the corresponding symmetries of Eqs.~\eqref{1_100}-\eqref{1_130} under the substitution $x \rightarrow -x$.
+The coefficients $\tilde u_3$ and $\tilde v_4$ can also be obtained upon substitution of the corresponding Taylor series in Eqs.~\eqref{1_100}-\eqref{1_130}, but for assigning the boundary conditions it is sufficient to know only the coefficients $ f_2, \tilde u_1, \tilde v_2$, and $\chi_3$; for this reason, we did not calculate the coefficients $\tilde u_3$ and $\tilde v_4$.
 Solutions possessing a finite total energy do exist not for all values of $\tilde u_1$ and $f_2$, which are eigenvalues of the problem.
 To find them, we solved Eqs.~\eqref{1_100}-\eqref{1_130} numerically using the shooting method to obtain regular solutions with finite energy.
 The typical solutions are depicted in Fig.~\ref{fig_fields}.

 Using the results of numerical calculations, one can show that asymptotically (as $x\to \infty$) the functions $f(x)$ and $\chi(x)$ behave as

 where $\tilde{\mathfrak{m}}_c$ and $\tilde Q_c$ are constants whose physical meaning is defined below.